muldjord/skyscraper/docs/SCRAPINGMODULES.md

 * Media support: *`cover`, `screenshot`, `marquee`, `video`*
 * Example use: `Skyscraper -p fba -s arcadedb`

+Several Arcade databases using the MAME file name id's have existed throughout the years.
+Currently the best one, in my opinion, is the ArcadeDB made by motoschifo.
+It goes without saying that this module is best used for arcade platforms such as `fba`, `arcade` and any of the mame sub-platforms.

+As it relies on the MAME file name id when searching, there's no use trying to use this module for any non-MAME files.
+It won't give you any results.

+This module also supports videos for many games.

 #### OpenRetro
 * Shortname: *`openretro`*
 * Type: *Online*